-“[But] the colour is wrong, too yellow” explains Samien Hongto, the spry 72-year-old chairman of the Central Farmers Network as he surveys rice fields close to his village.
+“The color is wrong.
+It’s too yellow” explains Samien Hongto, the spry 72-year-old chairman of the Central Farmers Network, as he surveys rice fields near his village.

-We can see the severity of the drought in the central province of Suphan Buri, 103 km from Bangkok, where farmers are fighting over the Tharakam canal.
+We can see the severity of drought in Suphan Buri, 103 km from Bangkok, where farmers fight over the Tharakam canal.
 The canal is the last resort of hope to the farmers with all their crops dying.

-This canal has pitted locals against each other with villagers upstream of hoarding its precious water to save their crops.
+This canal has pitted locals against each other.
+Villagers upstream are hoarding its precious water to save their crops.
 Government requests to stop unauthorized pumping of canals are unrealistic and water rationing is unsustainable, farmers say.

-Rain is forecasted in drought-hit regions by August.
-With debt problems rising, it is still unclear whether many farmers can survive that long.
+Meteorologists forecast drought-hit regions will have some rain before August.
+But with Thailand’s debt problems getting worse, it’s still unclear whether farmers can even survive that long.